unforswearing/aliaser/README.md

 <br>

-Note that `aliaser search` uses [listbox](https://github.com/gko/listbox) to generate a list of results. `aliaser` will navigate to or execute the selected option.
+Note that `aliaser search` uses [listbox](https://github.com/gko/listbox) to generate a list of results. `aliaser` will execute the selected option.

 For example:

 ```
 > aliaser search script